assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft7.md

 protocols it supports.
 These two messages are intended to stay stable even if/when Salt Channel is upgraded to v3, v4, and so on.

 No encryption is used.
-Any information sent by the server should be validated later once the secure channel has been established.
+Information sent by the server should be validated later once the secure channel has been established.
 The A2 response by the server is assumed to be static for days or weeks or longer.
 The client is allowed to cache this information.